-Why do some accounting firms grow faster and make fatter margins than others?
+Why do some accounting firms grow faster and have higher profitability than others?
 Do they know something that the rest of us don’t?

 Every year, my firm studies more than a thousand professional services firms to identify emerging marketing trends and to understand what drives the growth of the fastest-growing cohort.
 And now, we’ve broken out accounting firm performance for special study (about 30% of this year’s participants were accounting firms).

 In this post, I’d like to share some of our data and insights into the fastest-growing accounting firms—and turn them into a few lessons you can apply to your firm.